a-nagrani/Deep-learning-packages-installation/README.md

 conda create --name py36 python=3.6
 ```

-Otherwise create a virtual environment for pytorch
+Otherwise if you already have python, you can create a virtual environment for pytorch

 ```
 conda create --name pytorch